xtremexp/UT4X-Converter/README.TXT

 License
 ------------------------------
 License to be determined / set.
+No commercial use allowed.
 Just feel free to browse code or/and contribute !

 MAKE SURE YOU GOT AUTHORISATION OR ARE ALLOWED TO CONVERT MAP BEFORE DOING IT.